Nightfirecat/realmscript/README.md

 		action.</u>
 	</dt>
 	<dd>
 		You are running an old version of AutoHotKey.
+Visit the
-Visit the [download and setup](#download-and-setup) section for a link to download and install the latest version of AutoHotKey.
+		<a href="#download and setup">download and setup section for a link to
+		download and install the latest version of AutoHotKey.
 	</dd>
 </dl>